dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesSubmit.md

     Select the folder version that matches the version of Splice Machine installed on your cluster.
 For example, <span class="Highlighted">NEED HELP WITH EXPLAINING WHICH TO DOWNLOAD</span>.

-4.  <span class="Highlighted">NEED HELP WITH EXPLAINING THIS</span>Copy the spark-streaming-kafka-0-10_2.11-2.2.0.cloudera1.jar to the current dir from SPARK2_HOME
+4. Copy the *Spark Streaming Kafka* jar in `SPARK2_HOME` to your current directory.
+For example, if you're using Cloudera, copy the `spark-streaming-kafka-0-10_2.11-2.2.0.cloudera1.jar` file.

 5. If you're running on a Kerberized cluster, find and copy the *hbase user keytab* file:
-    * Execute `sudo /var/run/cloudera-scm-agent/process/`, searching for the latest `hbase-MASTER` directory.
+    * Search for the latest `hbase-MASTER` directory; on Cloudera, you can use: `sudo /var/run/cloudera-scm-agent/process/`.
     * You'll find the `hbase.keytab` file in that directory.
     * Copy the `hbase.keytab` file in that directory to a directory that the application can access.
 </div>